A Gift in Your Will

-Once you have discussed your plans with us and you are ready to make the arrangements to leave us a suitable object in your Will, please consider leaving a monetary donation alongside this gift.
+Once you have discussed your plans with us and you are ready to make the arrangements to leave us a suitable object in your will, please consider leaving a monetary donation alongside this gift.
 There is an ongoing annual programme of maintenance, upgrades and repairs needed for The Courtauld Gallery as well as the Book, Witt and Conway Libraries, crucial to ensuring the wellbeing of the collections.
 Costs include the environmental control system, heating, security, fire protection, painting and preservation.

 I would like to leave a legacy to The Courtauld Institute of Art.
 How do I do this?

-When writing a Will it is important to seek professional advice.
-This website provides a step-by-step guide on what to consider when writing your Will and how to leave a legacy to The Courtauld Institute of Art.
+When writing a will it is important to seek professional advice.
+This website provides a step-by-step guide on what to consider when writing your will and how to leave a legacy to The Courtauld Institute of Art.

 Although it is possible to write a will without a solicitor's help, this is generally not advisable as there are various legal formalities you need to follow to make sure that your will is valid.
-This is why we do not include suggested wording on this website.

 Without the help of an expert, there's a real risk you could make a mistake, which could cause problems for your family and friends after your death.